 Comfort food for the holidays!
-Use your leftover Thanksgiving or Christmas turkey to make this Noodle Soup recipe or substitute shredded chicken any time of the year.
+Use your leftover holiday turkey to make this Turkey Noodle Soup recipe or substitute shredded chicken any time of the year.

 Leftover Turkey Idea